War in eastern Congo escalates amid international hesitancy – DW – 02/10/2025

 The rebels, who claim to be defending the rights of ethnic Tutsis, have said their aim is to march as far as the Congolese capital, Kinshasa.

-In an interview posted to DW German on February 1, Martin Kobler, who led MONUSCO from 2013 to 2015, said there had been a "failure in conflict prevention" by international actors, who should have intervened much earlier.
-Kobler said he felt "sadness, anger and frustration, because we proved together with MONUSCO and the Congolese army in 2013 that we could beat back the M23."
-In a statement released January 28, Germany's Economic Cooperation and Development Ministry (BMZ) announced it had canceled government consultations with Rwanda planned for mid-February.
+In a statement released on January 28, Germany's Economic Cooperation and Development Ministry (BMZ) announced it had canceled government consultations with Rwanda planned for mid-February.

 "There cannot be 'business as usual' amid the current escalation in eastern Congo," the statement read.
 "Rwanda and M23 need to end the escalation and withdraw.
 The BMZ is currently coordinating with other donors on further consequences."